markveillette/smarthome/README.md

 --  A TV remote controlled by my raspberry pi using lirc --  Music streamer on Ubuntu using pianobar

+The list of devices controlled are set by the TRIGGERS variable in main.py.
+Each trigger uses a handler defined in separate .py files.

+The TV remote uses LIRC package and a simple LED hooke dup to the GPIO pins on the pi.
 To design the IR LED circut, I followed http://randomtutor.blogspot.gr/2013/01/web-based-ir-remote-on-raspberry-pi.html

 #####